© John Wiley & Sons Ltd

 Benefits for authors include:

-Article published within 12 weeks after acceptance of final copy
+Article published approximately 12 weeks after acceptance of final copy

 A citable, peer-reviewed article, with a permanent DOI